humanman/flask_app/readme.md

 The best part about using Jinja2 is the ability to use template inheritance.

-Template inheritance enables you to build a base template that contains all the common elemts of your site and defines blocks that child templates can override.
+Template inheritance enables you to build a base template that contains all the common elements of your site and defines blocks that child templates can override.
 Child blocks are defined by {% block -- %} {% endblock %}

 It's like using yields and partials in Rails.